healthchecks/healthchecks/templates/docs/configuring_notifications.md

 ![Integration icons in the checks list](IMG_URL/checks_integrations.png)

-You can also toggle the integrations on and off when viewing an individual check:
+You can also toggle the integrations on and off when viewing an individual check by clicking on the "ON" / "OFF" labels:

 ![Integration on/off toggles in the check details page](IMG_URL/details_integrations.png)